 Put yourself in her shoes.
-Many immigrants came to this country to escape poverty and war.
+Many (not all) immigrants came to this country to escape poverty and war.
 The things that they learned from their mothers and grandmothers don’t exist here.
 They have no idea where they are or what they’re doing.
 Their sons come home doing and saying strange things that they don’t understand.

 You’re one of THEM, the others, the people who are making their sons neglect their heritage.
 If I were one of those moms, I’d be terrified to the point of wetting myself if you walked in the door.
 If you can cross that barrier, if you can show her that her boy’s not going to starve in your kitchen, if you can show her that you’re going to take care of him like she does, then you’ve just unlocked the biggest gate between you and acceptance.